Veteran Career Training Questions

-No. You do not need to purchase any additional course materials.
+No, you are not required to purchase any additional course materials.
 All of the required materials are provided within the online coursework.
-We do encourage you to explore additional resources to best position yourself for success with certification examinations, however the cost of purchasing these additional materials is not covered by the program.
+We do encourage you to explore additional resources to best position yourself for success with certification examinations; however, the program does not cover the cost of purchasing these additional materials.

 How long will I have to complete the course?

-Your first course must be completed within 90 days of your cohort launch date.
-If you do not complete your first course within 90 days of the cohort launch date, your case will be reviewed and you may be removed from the program.
+Your first course must be completed within 90 days of your cohort start date.
+If you do not complete your first course within 90 days of the cohort start date, your case will be reviewed and you may be removed from the program.